On View in Venice: Reimagining the Built Environment, Water, and Ecological Holism

 Invited to curate in her capacity as UNESCO Chair on Water and Human Settlements, Parr decided to create an exhibition of speculative and real projects that explored the intersection of water, land, and the built environment throughout the Trinity Watershed.
 Parr uses the urban growth of the Dallas-Fort Worth Metroplex as a springboard to examine and reimagine ecologically and hydrologically sensitive forms of urban development.

-These design projects on display include the work of faculty and students; professional work by international design firms HKS Architects, Perkins + Will, and Michael Van Valkenburgh Associates; and urban watershed development initiatives by the Texas cities of Arlington, Fort Worth and Lewisville.
+These design projects on display include the work of faculty and students; professional work by international design firms HKS Architects, Perkins + Will, and Michael Van Valkenburgh Associates; and urban watershed development initiatives by the Texas cities of Arlington, Fort Worth, and Lewisville.

-Against a backdrop of Palazzo Bembo’s frescos, chandeliers, and glass doors opening onto views of the Rialto Bridge and Venice’s main canal, Parr’s exhibit is like an installation in its own right.
+Against a backdrop of Palazzo Bembo’s frescos, chandeliers, and glass doors opening onto views of the Rialto Bridge and Venice’s main canal, Parr Zaretsky’s exhibit is like an installation in its own right.
 Projects are featured as blueprints on loosely hanging cloth that viewers wander through.
 Data visualizations appear on bright blue glass (paying homage to Italy’s famous Murano glass) neatly lining the white walls at eye level.
 And a film installation of trans-species living serves as a threshold space between the speculative and real.
 The film is a montage of urban life oscillating between human and nonhuman happenings.
 Here, micro urban worlds are rendered visible and audible using poetic sequencing layered with evocative soundscapes of dissonance and polyphony.
 The third room presents a more traditional exhibition format as the real and planned watershed urbanism projects line the walls.

 Photo of the Watershed Urbanism exhibition in Venice